The judging process.

 Download a copy of Judging panels 2020.pdf For details use the 'Judges' button below.

-All Finalists are required to make a presentation to a panel of judges.
+The two finalists selected by the judges are required to make a presentation to the panel for their category.
 Each entrant is allocated a 20-minute slot during the course of the day to convince the judges that their project/organisation/individual is really special.
 They are invited to give a 10-minute presentation and prepare to spend a further 10 minutes responding to questions.

-These are the only days judging takes place so please make sure you keep it free.
+This is the only day this final judging takes place so please make sure you keep it free.

 Thank you to Fladgate for sponsoring the Judging Day.